Direct photons emission rate and electric conductivity in twice anisotropic QGP holographic model with first-order phase transition: Setup

-The phase transitions structure was studied in the five-dimensional fully anisotropic holographic model for heavy quarks supported by Einstein-dilaton-three-Maxwell action in \cite{Arefeva:2020vae}.
-The feature of Einstein-dilaton-Maxwell models is the Van der Waals type of the temperature dependence on the size of horizon $z_h$.
+This model's phase transition structure is presented in Fig.\ref{Fig:flow}.
+A remarkable feature of Einstein-dilaton-Maxwell models is the Van der Waals type of the temperature dependence on the size of horizon $z_h$.
 The temperature function can be three-valued for some values of parameters (chemical potential, anisotropy, magnetic field etc.).
-The Hawking-Page phase transition between AdS Black Hole and thermal AdS occures in these models for zero chemical potential.
-For any non-zero chemical potential there is a phase transition between small and large black holes.
-Even for zero chemical potential but non-zero magnetic field the phase transition becomes the BB phase transition.
-For such phase transitions it is possible for such values as entropy, holographic entanglement entropy and baryon density to experience a jump \cite{Arefeva:2020uec,Arefeva:2020byn}.
+The Hawking-Page phase transition between AdS Black Hole and thermal AdS occurs in these models for zero chemical potential.
+For any non-zero chemical potential, there is a phase transition between small and large black holes.
+Even for zero chemical potential but non-zero magnetic field, the phase transition becomes the phase transition between small and large black holes (BB).
+For these phase transitions, such values as entropy, holographic entanglement entropy, and baryon density can experience a jump \cite{Arefeva:2020uec,Arefeva:2020byn}.
 In this work we observe the jump of electric conductivity at the temperature of BB phase transition, see next Sect.\ref{Sec:NumRes}.